Trulia

 Trulia is an American online real estate marketplace which is a subsidiary of Zillow.
-It facilitates buyers and renters to find homes and neighborhoods across the United States through recommendations, local insights, and map overlays that offer details on a commute, schools, churches and nearby businesses.
+It facilitates buyers and renters to find homes and neighborhoods across the United States through recommendations, local insights, and map overlays that offer details on commute, schools, churches and nearby businesses.

-Founded in 2005, Trulia is based in San Francisco, California, and it is owned and operated by Zillow Group, Inc. (NASDAQ: Z and ZG).
-Trulia is a registered trademark of Trulia, LLC.
+Founded in 2005, Trulia is based in San Francisco, California, and it is owned and operated by Zillow Group, Inc. Trulia is a registered trademark of Trulia, LLC.